silverbios/cs-mikrotik-bouncer-alt/README.md

   commands to create new MikroTik address-list and firewall update command to use that newly created address-list
 - prometheus metrics
+- use locking in the app to prevent concurrent address-list insertion within the process (if you use concurrent bouncers then this still may happen anyway)

 ## Known limitations